spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/index.md

 ## Structure of a pipeline template

-The underlying structure of a pipeline template is very close to the pipeline JSON configuration format viewable in the Deck UI.
+[The underlying structure](/reference/pipeline/templates/) of a pipeline template is very close to the pipeline JSON configuration format, viewable in the Deck UI.
 But it includes information about the variables the template uses.

 ## The things you can do with pipeline templates